Batch Bayesian Active Learning with Partial Batch Label Sampling: Related Work

 \subsection{Pseudo-labeling in Active Learning}

-Unlike Unsupervised Learning or Semi-supervised Learning that aim to leverage more unlabeled data for training, Active Learning focuses on identifying and selecting fewer, but more informative data points to label.
 Some algorithms combine pseudo-labeling, a common semi-supervised learning technique, with active learning to handle the issue of a limited labeling budget from complementary directions \citep{tharwat2023survey}.
-For example, \cite{zhu2003combining} performs active learning on top of the pseudo-labeled samples, reducing the impact of the uneven quality of the pseudo labels.
-On the other hand, \cite{gao2020consistency, ji2025semi} combine several heuristic-based algorithms and use semi-supervision as the learner.
-Besides, \cite{kirsch2021test} trains a model with both real-labeled train data and pseudo-labeled evaluation data, which is used to compute acquisition scores for unlabeled data.
+For example, \citet{zhu2003combining} performs active learning on top of the pseudo-labeled samples, reducing the impact of the uneven quality of the pseudo labels.
+On the other hand, \citet{gao2020consistency} and \citet{ji2025semi} combine several heuristics-based algorithms and use semi-supervision as the learner. \citet{kirsch2021test} and \citet{ 10.5555/3625834.3625999} train a model with both real-labeled train data and pseudo-labeled evaluation data, which is used to compute acquisition scores for unlabeled data.
 In contrast, ParBaLS introduces a fundamentally different use of pseudo-labeling.
 Instead of contaminating the final labeled data with pseudo-labels, it only employs temporary pseudo-labels for constructing partial batches.
-This use of pseudo-labels is more similar to \cite{jiang2017efficient}, which applies sequential simulation to facilitate batch active search, and \cite{jiang2020efficient}, which aims to optimize a policy with nonmyopic Bayesian Optimization.
+This use of pseudo-labels is more similar to \citet{jiang2017efficient}, which applies sequential simulation to facilitate batch active search, and \citet{jiang2020efficient}, which aims to optimize a policy with nonmyopic Bayesian Optimization.